haruhisa-enomoto/ARquiver/README.md

 - Check whether inputted AR quiver is actually the AR quiver of the module category

 ## Changelog

+- ver 0.3.1 - 2022-08-15:
+  - Fix a bug: an error happens when deleting arrows from "Delete" button after moving vertices.

 - ver 0.3.0 - 2022-08-13:
   - Improve UI (fit size, display copies of AR quivers for other tabs, etc)